azurejelly/VillagerInABukkit/README.md

 This is a plugin port of my mod VillagerInABucket.
 Currently for 1.21.4

 ## TODO
-- [] Achievements
+- [ ] Achievements
-- [] Config options for Villager and Wandering trader
+- [x] Config options for Villager, Wandering trader and Zombie Villager
 - [x] Zombie Villager and Wandering trader
-- [] Attempt to have a resource pack for textures
+- [ ] Attempt to have a resource pack for textures
-- [] Permission based pickup
+- [ ] Permission based pickup
-- [] Dispenser support
+- [ ] Dispenser support